qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 A buffer of 1 points seems to give a good result.
 Notice you can also specify the buffer size in map units if that works out better for you.

-The advanced entries inside the :guilabel:`Label` menu allow you control the appearance of the labels using attributes stored in the layer.
-The entries beginning with ``Data defined`` allow you to set all the parameters for the labels using fields in the layer.
+The advanced entries inside the :guilabel:`Advanced tab` allow you control the appearance of the labels using attributes stored in the layer.
+The entries beginning with 'Data defined' allow you to set all the parameters for the labels using fields in the layer.

-Note that the :guilabel:`Label` tab provides a ``preview-box`` where your selected label is shown.
+Note that the :guilabel:`Label Properties` tab provides a 'preview-box' where your selected label is shown.

 .. index:: New_Labeling, Smart_Labeling